Something's Got to Give: Goodbye Charlie

+Something's Got to Give pre-production

 Something's Got to Give was intended as a remake of My Favorite Wife (1940), directed by Leo McCarey and starring Cary Grant and Irene Dunne, which itself was adapted from the 1864 poem "Enoch Arden" by Alfred, Lord Tennyson.
 David Brown, who had previously worked as a story editor and executive vice president for Fox, was set to produce.
 Frank Tashlin was hired to direct a screenplay written by Edmund Hartmann.
 Tashlin made his own script revisions although it was not written with Monroe in mind (instead, it was intended for Jayne Mansfield).
 In October 1961, Twentieth Century-Fox announced that Monroe would instead be directed by George Cukor in Something's Got to Give.
 At Cukor's suggestion, Arnold Schulman was hired to rewrite the script for Monroe.
 The studio promised to send Monroe a copy of the script as soon it was approved, but reminded Monroe's attorney Mickey Rudin that she did not have script approval.
 Later on, Schulman quit the film in protest when he learned of the studio's mistreatment of Monroe.

 In November 1961, Variety reported that filming for Something's Got to Give had been pushed back to January 5, 1962.
-The reasons was that Cukor was still filming The Chapman Report and was expected to finish on December 18, 1961.
+The reasons were that Cukor was still filming The Chapman Report and was expected to finish on December 18, 1961.
 By this point, several screenwriters had worked on the script, but their drafts were turned down at Monroe's insistence.
 In January 1962, Nunnally Johnson, the sixth employed screenwriter, was contacted to write the final shooting script.
-Johnson had written for Monroe previously for How to Marry a Millionaire (1953).
+Johnson had previously written for Monroe with How to Marry a Millionaire (1953).
 Johnson recalled, "The job came out of the blue.
 I happened to be in New York in January, and they [Fox] were getting desperate.
 They asked me to try my hand on a rush job."
 Johnson delivered his draft of the script on March 29, 1962 with a new production date set for April 16.
 The production budget was approved at $3.25 million with a 47-day filming schedule.

-However, Cukor hired Walter Bernstein to make extensive rewrites to Johnson's script.
-According to Bernstein, before he began rewriting the script, he watched My Favorite Wife and wondered why Johnson had worked so hard to change a "perfect film."
-Cukor agreed and "was in favor of restoring as much as the old movie [script] as possible, on the theory that no one had yet managed to improve on it, and in any case, there was no time to try."
+However, Cukor disliked Johnson's script as it was too different from My Favorite Wife.
+On the other hand, Monroe had liked the updated, modernized script as it was written exclusively for her.
+Regardless, Cukor hired Walter Bernstein to make extensive rewrites of Johnson's script.
+Before he rewrote the script, Bernstein rewatched My Favorite Wife and wondered why Johnson had worked so hard to change a "perfect film."
+Cukor agreed and was in favor of restoring as much as the old movie [script] as possible, on the theory that no one had yet managed to improve on it, and in any case, there was no time to try."
 During filming, as Bernstein rewrote the script, Monroe was given different-colored pages of the script revisions during the evening to memorize for the next day.